badsectorlabs/ludus/docs/docs/troubleshooting/templates.md

 To do this:

 1. Download the ISO file locally, then upload it to your Ludus host.
 You can do this via the GUI or via SCP.
-The template should end up in a datastore.
-By default, if using the `local` datastore, the ISO should end up at `/var/lib/vz/template/iso`.
+The template should end up in a data pool.
+By default, if using the `local` pool, the ISO should end up at `/var/lib/vz/template/iso`.

 !['ISO Upload'](/img/templates/iso-upload.png)

 2. Locate the template packer file.
 Built-in template are at `/opt/ludus/packer/<template>/<template>.pkr.hcl`, user added templates are at `/opt/ludus/users/<username>/packer/<template>/<template>.pkr.hcl`

 3. Edit the template packer file and change the `iso_url` value to `iso_file`.
-The format for pool is `<datastore>:iso/<isoname>.iso`.
+The format for pool is `<poolname>:iso/<isoname>.iso`.
 For example:

 Change